Nuclear decommissioning: Disposal of nuclear waste

 Radioactive waste that remains after the decommissioning is either moved to an on-site storage facility where it still is under control of the plant owner, or moved to a dry cask storage or disposal facility at another location.
 The problem of long-term disposal of nuclear waste is still unsolved.
 Pending the availability of geologic repository sites for long-term disposal, interim storage is necessary.
 As the planned Yucca Mountain nuclear waste repository – like elsewhere in the world – is controversial, on- or off-site storage in the US usually takes place in Independent Spent Fuel Storage Facilities (ISFSI's).

 In the UK, all eleven Magnox reactors are in decommissioning under responsibility of the NDA.
 The spent fuel was removed and transferred to the Sellafield site in Cumbria for reprocessing.
-Facilities for "temporay" storage of nuclear waste – mainly 'Intermediate Level Waste' (ILW) – are in the UK called Interim Storage Facilities (ISF's).
+Facilities for "temporary" storage of nuclear waste – mainly 'Intermediate Level Waste' (ILW) – are in the UK called Interim Storage Facilities (ISF's).